Travelport-xx/travelport-uapi-tutorial/lesson_2-4.md

            RESERVATION REQUIREMENT IS OTHER
 {% endhighlight %}

->>> The API for hotel results has a latitude and longitude component.
-However, it appears some providers (such as 1V) return the value with their results and others do not.
-The code to display a google maps link is checked into the code for Lesson4 and  if any results have the latitude and longitude, the google maps link will appear in the text.

 ### WSDL for hotel search

 You probably should have done so already, but you'll need to go through the process of generating the client-side code for the Hotel Service if you haven't done that yet.
 Building the Air and Vehicle support is also recommended to avoid linker problems.
 The `HotelService` has a number of ports, as did the `AirService` we covered before.